markheckmann/gridsampler/README.md

     # install development version from github
     library(devtools)
     install_github("gridsampler/markheckmann")

+# Docu

+An introduction to its usage can be found here: http://markheckmann.github.io/gridsampler/

 Jankowicz, D. (2004).
 The easy guide to repertory grids.
 Chichester, England: John Wiley & Sons.